 A "rapumentary", covering the rise to fame of MC Gusto, Stab Master Arson, and Dead Mike: members of the rap group "CB4".
 We soon learn that these three are not what they seem and don't ...
 See full summary »

-Jack Spade returns from the army in his old ghetto neighbourhood when his brother, June Bug, dies.
-Jack declares war on Mr. Big, powerful local crimelord.
-His army is led by John Slade, his childhood idol who used to fight bad guys in the 70s.
+Jack Spade returns home from the army in his old ghetto neighborhood when his brother, Junebug dies from O.G. - over gold.
+Jack declares war on Mr. Big, powerful local crime lord.
+His army is led by John Slade, his childhood idol who used to fight bad guys in the '70s.
 Written by

-The same extra can be seen walking past Slade and the reporter, and then again a few seconds later when Jack introduces himself to Slade.
+The extra that walks past Slade and the reporter passes a few seconds later, in the same direction, when Jack introduces himself to Slade.
 See more »

 Kung Fu Joe (Steve James) crawls up to a cop at the scene of the film's final confrontation: "Slade.
 I must find Slade." [rips off his shirt] "Kung Fu Joe is here!"
 Cop: "Sorry buddy.
 They've already gone." [walks away] Kung Fu Joe: [calls after him] "Yo brother, do you got a bandaid?"
 See more »